savvyplatform/api_examples/README.md

-This is examples of how to use Savvy API.
+Usage examples for the the Savvy API.

 ```
 node index.js --realm_id <int> --token <token>